Homer - The Iliad - Book II (Catalogue of the ships sent to the War of Troy) - Transl. by Alexander Pope

 Ruins of the Praetorium (governor's residence) and of the baths of Roman Gortyn

 The lower town at the foot of the acropolis was expanded into the Mesara plain.
 Today the ruins of the imposing buildings of this new part of the town are spread over an area of several square miles and are surrounded by olive trees.
+Similar to most Roman towns, Gortyn was supplied water by an aqueduct and it had large baths and some monumental fountains.

 Temple to Apollo